Is pain in your upper body holding you back from getting the strong legs needed to be a better wrestler??

 2. Change How You Position The Bar

-If you don’t have access to a SSB or Manta Ray, you can also simply adjust how you hold the bar:
+If you don’t have access to a SSB or Manta Ray, you can also simply adjust how you hold the bar.

 Front Squat

-…This is the traditional way to perform a Front Squat.
+This is the traditional way to hold a bar when performing a Front Squat.
 As you can tell by my face, this way could still lead to a lot of pain in your elbows and wrists.

 Zercher Squat